arno-di-loreto/apistylebook-web/_pages/design/guidelines/zalando-restful-api-guidelines-topics.md

       - name: Client Side Error Codes
         url: 'http://zalando.github.io/restful-api-guidelines/http/Http.html#client-side-error-codes'
   - topic_id: http-status-428
-    topic_category: HTTP Status
+    topic_category: HTTP Status User Error
-    topic_name: HTTP Status 428
+    topic_name: 428 Precondition Required
-    topic_description: When to use HTTP status 428
+    topic_description: |
+      The origin server requires the request to be conditional.
+      Intended to prevent the *lost update* problem, where a client GETs a resource's state, modifies it, and PUTs it back to the server, when meanwhile a third party has modified the state on the server, leading to a conflict.
     topic__links:
       self:
         href: /design/topics/http-status-428